Banner: Knocknarea at Sunset.

 Winter solstice sunrise at Newgrange viewed from the passageway, showing the light entering through the roof-box.
 Image © Office of Public Works.

 Many visitors are unimpressed with the 1970's restoration of the facade at Newgrange, more space-age than stone-age.
-Specific concerns have been raised over the complete reconstruction of the roox-box, which was dismantled and rebuilt by Michael O'Kelly and the Office of Public Works.
+Specific concerns have been raised over the complete reconstruction of the roox-box, which was completely dismantled and rebuilt by Michael O'Kelly and the Office of Public Works.
+Matthew and Geraldine Stout, in their excellent book on Newgrange point out that O'Kelly lifted the back of the roofbox by as much as 50 centimeters, a considerable amount.
+Did the roofbox ever function in the neolithic as O'Kelly's modern one does today?
 There is much debate to be found on the topic in online archaeology forums.

-When the sun shines in to Newgrange the whole of Ireland tends to celebrate along with the lucky chosen few who have won tickets to witnesses the event within the monument.
-I was lucky enough to witness the event in 1997, a wonderful experience.
+When the sun shines in to Newgrange, the whole of Ireland tends to celebrate along with the lucky chosen few who have won tickets to witnesses the event within the monument.
+I was lucky enough to witness the event in 1997, and it was a truly wonderful experience.
+Newgrange has become very wrapped up in our national identity, instilling pride in our culturally advanced ancestors who were constructing elaborate, astronomically aligned structures centuries before the Great Pyramid or Stonehenge.

 About a hundred yards distant from this mount are placed two other pyramids, but of much smaller size, not above a fourth part as big, and, like it, both are encompassed with a circle of stones, set at some distance from one another, round their bottoms.